finixtavh/finixtavh/README.md

 - Shell scripting
 - Python

+- German
+- English
 ## Interested in
 - Cybersecurity
 - Ethical Hacking
 - Pentesting

 ## Personal Projects
-- [TPPRPG](https://github.com/lolelamo/TPPRPG): Currently working on it, its a Text-Based RPG that reads the enemy data, and many other things from .JSONs .
+- [TPPRPG](https://github.com/lolelamo/TPPRPG): Currently working on it, its a Text-Based RPG that reads the enemy data, and many other things from .JSONs
 - [calc](https://github.com/lolelamo/calc): simple calculator, my first "proyect" and repo.
-- [eve online payments](https://github.com/lolelamo/eve-online-payments-site): Currently working on it, for a faster and more convenient distribution of ISKies
+- [eve online payments](https://github.com/lolelamo/eve-online-payments-site): Currently working on it, for a faster and more convenient distribution of ISKies. still on pretty early development, trying to learn CSS, HTML and Java, rewriting the app.py

+## Hobies
+- EvE Online
+- Learning chess
+- Arch Linux
+- Hyprland

-## Discord
+## Social:
-Discord: minimo_es_hacker
+Discord: finixtavh